danielyc/hostapd-wpe-dbmanager/README.md

 # hostapd-wpe-dbmanager

 This is a Hostapd-wpe Database manager.
-I couldn't find anything like it so that is why i've made this I've made this in about an hour so it is qick and dirty.
+I couldn't find anything like it so that is why i've made this.
+I've made this in about an hour so it is qick and dirty.
 Don't hasitate to create issues if you encounter any.